core-wg/resource-directory/draft-ietf-core-resource-directory.md

     parameter is 63 bytes.

-    If the RD is configured to recognize the endpoint (eg. based on its security context), the endpoint can ignore the endpoint name, and assign one based on a se of configuration parameter values.
+    If the RD is configured to recognize the endpoint (eg. based on its security context), the endpoint can ignore the endpoint name, and assign one based on a set of configuration parameter values.

   d :=
   : Domain (optional).
 The domain to which this endpoint belongs.
 The maximum